-- in CM versions previous to 6.9.4.1, the permission Transfer tickets was not restricted. - in CM versions 6.9.4.1 up to 6.10.4.3, the permission Transfer tickets was linked to the permission Delete (customer data). - starting with CM version 6.10.4.4, the permission Transfer tickets is linked to the permission Delete (customer data) as well as to the permission Deactivate/activate (customer data), i.e. an engineer can have either one of these permissions to be able to transfer data.
+- in CM versions previous to 6.9.4.1, the permission Transfer tickets was not restricted. - in CM versions 6.9.4.1 up to 6.10.4.3, the permission Transfer tickets was linked to the permission Delete (customer data). - starting with CM version 6.10.4.4, the permission Transfer tickets is linked to the permission Delete (customer data) as well as to the permission Deactivate/activate (customer data).